Courtesy of:- Ray Lo, and the Spurs List

 chances at the other end.
 Michael's first was a diving header, just wide, from

 Price's centre.
 Following Hughes' volley across goal, Price provided Malcolm

 with his second chance which he headed firmly down only for the keeper to

 save on the line.
 Malcolm then completely missed a perfect low centre from Ifil

 Having upped the tempo in the first half Spurs carried on in the second

-and latching on to a through ball Yeates had time to look up, cut inside
+and latching on to a through ball, Yeates had time to look up, and cut inside

-from the right and fired in a cracking left foot volley.
+from the right, before firing in a cracking left foot volley.
 The home side kept

 the pressure on without giving the visiting keeper much work.
 Yeates and